d630/dacti/README.md

 dacti is not portable; it does not work in [ksh](http://www.kornshell.com/), [mksh](https://www.mirbsd.org/mksh.htm) or [zsh](http://www.zsh.org/).
 Your bash version needs to handle associative arrays.

+The usage of find is not BSD-like (grep -c find dacti => 2).
+Please open and issue with the correct invocation for your system.

 ##### CREDITS

 dacti is a rewrite of acti (v0.8; GNU GPLv3) by D630.